Speiger/Primitive-Collections/RuleSheet.md

 - Function overloads should be avoided.
 They are only causing problems.
 - If a primitive function would cause a overload then a rename should try to add a shortened primitive name in it.
 If that destroys the naming flow then a cut version name.
 If that does not work a new rule has to be made up.
 Example: "get -> getInt" while "removeIf => removeIfInt" does not work so we default to "removeIf => remIf".
 - If a function would break the java interface rules (ArrayList.trimToSize) a dedicated interface should be created for it.
+- If a #if is wrapping a function the #if always starts after a empty new line and the #endif always has a empty new line before itself.
+That way empty lines match up no matter the type

 Rules can be added or altered, but should only be so if there is a real reason to be present.